NicolaiSattler/Hangman/README.md

 A childs game we all used to play. :)

 Instructions:
-1. To prepare the application run `pip install -r requirements.txt`
+1. To prepare the application run `pip3 install -r requirements.txt`

 2. To start the game run `python3 main.py`